AchaeaBashingScript/Bashing/README.md

 The basher supports 2 ways to flee from dire situations, be it a stronger NPC entering your room, a tell you need to concentrate to answer or luring NPCs into another room.
-The basher will always try to recognize the direction you entered a room from and flee into that direction. *If that exit is not available, it will the direction it recorded before.* It will issue a warning in that case.
+The basher will always try to recognize the direction you entered a room from and flee into that direction. *If that exit is not available, it will use the direction it recorded before.* It will issue a warning in that case.
 You can use the alias `flee <command>` to set that manually.

 The first way is the manual way.
 Simple press the keybinding `F3` to stop attacking and move ASAP.